darrenbarklie/egghead-modern-redux-rtk-and-typescript/README.md

 We can import these to our global `store`, to allow us to interact with and reason about a single global store.

+A selector is simply a function that takes the Redux `state` and returns any value that it wants. `useAppSelector()` function allows us to pass in a selector, grab values from the Redux state, and rerender any components associated with that state.

 ## References

 - https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow#redux-application-data-flow